jlar0che/BrainWave/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-description: Suggest an idea for BrainWave
+about: Suggest an idea for BrainWave
 title: "[Feature]: "
 labels: ["enhancement"]
 ---